danbev/learning-c/README.md

 add process or a thread to do this to work but that is expensive and also one has the issue of interprocess communication between the processes/threads.

-One solution to this is I/O multiplexing where a process and monitor multiple file descriptors at the same time.
+One solution to this is I/O multiplexing where a process can monitor multiple file descriptors at the same time.
 Examples of this is select() and poll().

 Also signal driven I/O where a process requests that the kernel send a signal